losrobbos/d04-b-snippets/3-react/README.md

 ### JSX

-JSX (JavaScript XML) is kind of mixture between HTML and JavaScript data.
+JSX (JavaScript XML) is kind of a mixture between HTML and JavaScript data.

-The use case for JSX to get reusable layouts, where you can fill in different data.
+The use case for JSX is to get reusable layouts, where you can fill in different data.

 You can write an "HTML layout" once, and reuse it throughout your application.

 JSX is comparable to a javascript function that RETURNS HTML at the end, but different HTML depending on the INPUT variables.
 Different input variables => <b>same LAYOUT & STYLE, but different CONTENT</b>.

-This way you can e.g. create a list of todo cards, each having the same layout & style, but each having different Todo content on the card.
+This way you can e.g. create a list of todo cards, each having the same layout & style, but each having different content in the card.

 ### Props